Alex313031/Linux-Pinball/README.md

 Requires libsdl2-dev, libsdl2-mixer-dev, libudev-dev, and timididy to be installed.

 Clone this repo, (the bin dir has the extra stuff already in it), cd to the dir, run `cmake .` then `make` That's it!

+# The original readme is renamed to README.txt